kensanata/bitlbee-mastodon/doc/HELP.md

 If you set the **commands** setting to **strict**, using the **reply** command is mandatory.

 When replying to a post, your reply uses the same visibility as the original toot unless your default visibility is more restricted: direct &gt; private &gt; unlisted &gt; public.
 See **help set visibility** for more.
+You can set a different visibility using the **visibility** command.
+See *[post](#post)* for more.

 When replying to a post, your reply uses the same content warning unless you have set up a different one via **cw**.
 See *[post](#post)* for more.